/ EN

 Annual events

-Nicknamed the “Hydrangea Temple of the San’in Region,
+Gesshoji is affectionately known as the “Hydrangea Temple of the San’in Region.”

 This is a grave maintained with care and respect by the temple.